Body Dysmorphic Disorder (BDD)

 Body Dysmorphic Disorder (BDD) (also known as Body Dysmorphia) is a condition that causes people to feel anxious or worried about perceived flaws in their appearance.

 These flaws are often not seen or noticed by others but can be very distressing to the individual experiencing symptoms of BDD and reassurance from others does not often help alleviate these feelings.

 It can cause people to experience over analysing or obsessions with perceived flaws in themselves.
 BDD can manifest in drastic and sometimes compulsive behaviours in order to hide or rectify the perceived problems.
 For example, skin picking may be a symptom of BDD.

 DIY self diagnosisIf you can answer YES to most of the questions it is likely that you are affected by BDD.
 Over the past 6 months:

-- Have you felt disgusted by a particular aspect of your body (potentially viewing it as ‘abnormal’)?
+- Have you felt preoccupied with strong negative feelings towards a particular aspect of your body (potentially viewing it as ‘abnormal’)?

-- Have you spent a lot of time examining/scrutinising your appearance?
+- Have you spent a lot of time comparing yourself to others?

 Overcoming Body Image Problems is a book designed to help those who experience negative body self-image, using cognitive behavioural therapy techniques.
 You can purchase this book from the Anxiety UK online shop here.